 If your gluten free cookies turned out flat, these are some possible causes of flat cookies.

 - This could be due to using too little flour.
-Measuring your flour accurately is really important.
+Measuring your flour accurately is important.
 Some recipe developers measure the weight of the flour they use.
-In theory, this is a great idea, but every gluten free flour blend has a different weight and there are dozens of gluten free flour blends on the market.
+In theory, this is a great idea, but every gluten-free flour blend has a different weight, and dozens of gluten-free flour blends are on the market.
 Each has a different weight depending on the starch-to-grain ratio of the flour.

 - You used a starchy gluten free flour blend.
 Some starchy blends need more flour because the starch softens when the liquid ingredients are added.
-I find this also happens with Cup4Cup flour blend due to the dried milk powder.
+This also happens with the Cup4Cup flour blend due to the dried milk powder.

 - You used too much butter.
 This sort of goes hand in hand with using too little flour.

-- You didn't chill your cookie dough.
+- You didn’t chill your cookie dough.
 This is another biggie.
-If you are using partially melted or softened butter, you need to chill your cookie dough.
+If you use partially melted or softened butter, you must chill your cookie dough.

 Flat Cookie Fixes:

-To prevent your gluten free cookies from flattening while they bake, I recommend:
+To prevent your gluten free cookies from flattening while they bake, I recommend the following:

 - Make sure that you measure the ingredients accurately.
-To measure your gluten free flour, I recommend using either the spoon method or leveling method.
+I recommend using either the spoon or the leveling method to measure your gluten-free flour.
 Spoon Method: You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.
 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

 - Chill your cookie dough for 30-45 minutes in the refrigerator.

-- Try to use one of the gluten free flour blends that the recipe creator tested and used successfully.
+- Try using one of the gluten-free flour blends the recipe creator tested and used successfully.

 - Periodically, check your oven temperature to make sure it's right.
 Otherwise, the cookies will, for sure, spread if it's not accurate.
 You can do this by putting an oven thermometer in the oven.
 Set the oven to 350º F and see if your oven thermometer reads the same temperature.